Where can you find a Military Museum in the middle of a beautiful park? In Brussels!

-Today L and I took a trip to the Parc du Cinquantenaire which is the most beautiful park, situated in the European Quarter of Brussels.
+During a visit to the Belgian capital we took a trip to the Parc du Cinquantenaire which is the most stunningly beautiful park, located in the European Quarter of Brussels.
 The park is home to the Royal Museum of the Armed Forces and Military History.
 The museum is situated to one side of the Arcade de Cinquantenaire, the other side is a large car museum called Auto World.

 We stopped in at the Sky Cafe for a coffee, this is situated within the aviation hall and offers a good range of meals, snacks and drinks at quite reasonable prices.

-If your visiting Brussels this is definitely one for the list 🙂
+If you are visiting Brussels this is definitely one for the list.

 Pin for later